 Agency operating cash flows have a significant impact on our liquidity, and we maintain a commercial paper program, a committed corporate credit facility and uncommitted lines of credit to increase flexibility in support of our operating needs.
 If any of these sources were unavailable or insufficient, our liquidity and ability to adequately fund our operations could be adversely affected, and we could be required to refinance, restructure or otherwise amend some or all of our obligations, sell assets or raise additional cash in the capital markets, and there could be a negative impact on our credit ratings.
+Rising interest rates will likely increase borrowing costs.
 We cannot assure you that we would be able to access any new sources of liquidity, including in the capital markets, on commercially reasonable terms or at all or, if accomplished, that we would raise sufficient funds to meet our needs.

-Under our commercial paper program, we are authorized to issue short-term debt up to an aggregate amount outstanding at any time of \$1.5 billion, which we use for working capital and general corporate purposes.
-Borrowings under the commercial paper program are supported by our \$1.5 billion committed corporate credit facility (the "Credit Agreement").
+We maintain a \$1.5 billion committed corporate credit facility (the "Credit Agreement") as a backstop source of liquidity.
+The Credit Agreement also supports borrowings under our commercial paper program.
+Under our commercial paper program, we are authorized to issue short-term debt up to an aggregate amount outstanding at any time of \$1.5 billion, which we may use for working capital and general corporate purposes.
 If credit under the Credit Agreement or our ability to access the commercial paper market were unavailable or insufficient, our liquidity could be adversely affected.